SMT-Friendly Formalization of the Solidity Memory Model: Formalization

 We use \maptype{.} to denote the function that maps a Solidity type to an SMT type.
 This function is used in the translation of contract elements and can, as a side effect, introduce datatype definitions and variable declarations.
 This is denoted with \extradecl{\textit{decl}} in the result of the function.
 To simplify the presentation, we assume that such side effects are automatically added to the preamble of the SMT program.
 Furthermore, we assume that declarations with the same name are only added once.
 We use \typeof{\textit{expr}} to denote the original (Solidity) type of an expression (to be used later in the formalization).
 The definition of \maptype{.} is shown in Figure~\ref{fig:formalize_types}.

 \paragraph{Value types.}

 Booleans are mapped to SMT Booleans while other value types are mapped to SMT integers.
 Addresses are also mapped to SMT integers so that arithmetic comparison and conversions between integers and addresses is supported.
-For simplicity of presentation we map all integers (signed or unsigned) to SMT integers.
-Note that this does not capture the precise machine integer semantics with overflows, but this is not relevant from the perspective of the memory model.
-Precise computation can be provided by relying on SMT bitvectors or by encoding computations with modular arithmetic (see, e.g., \cite{vstte2019}).
+For simplicity, we map all integers (signed or unsigned) to SMT integers.\footnote{Note that this does not capture the precise machine integer semantics, but this is not relevant from the perspective of the memory model.
+Precise computation can be provided by relying on SMT bitvectors or modular arithmetic (see, e.g., \cite{vstte2019}).} Solidity also allows function types to store, pass around, and call functions, but this is not yet supported by our encoding.

 \paragraph{Reference types.}